 In many cases, it is the first page users see (especially for corporate websites), and it is one of the pages users will visit, even if they land on any other pages of your website.

-They will visit your homepage to find out more about your blog or business.
+They will visit your homepage to learn more about your blog or business.

 SEO wise it is very important since it is a perfect opportunity to give Google a big hint (through your title, description, and content), on what the website is all about.

-Google will use this information to create your website’s entry in the SERPs when people search for your domain name.
+Google will use this information to create your website’s entry in the SERPs when people search for your domain or business name.

 Your search snippet needs to be accurate, appealing, and professional.